Frequently Asked Questions

 As of High Sierra, Apple began requiring that all kernel extensions be explicitly user-authorized.

 The UI for authorizing drivers is a little tweaky.
-You need to authorize within a few minutes of installing new drivers, or Apple will hide the authorization UI.
+You need to authorize within thirty minutes of installing new drivers, or Apple will hide the authorization UI.
 If this is hidden for you, you can bring it back by reinstalling the Air Display Host.
 Just be sure to go straight to System Preferences > Security & Privacy > General as soon as the system reboots.
 (Make sure you look at the General tab, not the Privacy tab.)

 Air Display connects but by main display is not correct!